ashlinaronin/trump/README.md

 Display Donald Trump's iconic 2016 campaign hat whenever someone tweets with #makeamericagreatagain.

+Thanks to TukTuk Design at the Noun Project for the icons.

 ## Installation Instructions
 Make sure you have [Node.js](http://nodejs.org/) installed.